pakoito/FunctionalAndroidReference/liblogic/src/main/kotlin/com/pacoworks/dereference/features/pagination/README.md

 # Pagination

-Rotation is an example of an infinite list in reactive style
+Pagination is an example of an infinite list in reactive style

 ## Model